 Every individual is unique.
 The actual or perceived differences between us shape our opportunities, capacities, needs and vulnerability; and perceptions of difference can influence how we are treated by others.

 Conflict and displacement affect individuals differently, depending on their age, gender, disability, and other diversity characteristics.
-UNHCR's age, gender and diversity (AGD) policy seeks to ensure that all persons of concern (PoC) fully participate in decisions that affect them, and enjoy their rights on an equal footing with others.
+UNHCR's age, gender and diversity (AGD) policy seeks to ensure that all forcibly displaced and stateless persons fully participate in decisions that affect them and enjoy their rights on an equal footing with others.

 Age denotes the different stages in a person's life cycle.
 It is important to know where people are in their life cycle, because their capacities and needs change over time.
 Age influences and can enhance or diminish people's capacity to exercise their rights, and must be considered in all protection, assistance and solutions programmes.

 and adolescents can bring unique and valuable perspectives and solutions to problems that confront them and their communities.